 Nipple vasospasm – Leads to blanching and severe throbbing pain during and after feeding.
 Under recognised and may be misdiagnosed e.g. as thrush.
 Causes include suboptimal positioning and attachment, mechanical trauma, and Raynaud’s of the nipple.

-Raynaud’s causes blanching followed by cyanosis or erythema with resolution of pain when normal colour returns.
+Raynaud’s causes blanching followed by cyanosis or erythema with resolution of pain when normal colour returns and is unrelated to feeding.
 Advise to avoid cold exposure, stop smoking, limit caffeine, warm compress after feeding.
 If needed, Nifedipine can be trialled at 10mg TDS or 30mg MR once daily for 2 weeks.

 Patient information leaflet: The Breastfeeding Network: Raynaud’s Phenomenon in Breastfeeding Mothers